 - Mount Koroturanga cloud forest – Northern, Taveuni.
 Unusual cloud forest with very stunted trees and shrubs, growing not higher than 3 m.
 Numerous endemic species of trees and other plants.

 - Tropical lowland forest of Sovi Basin – Central, Viti Levu.
-The largest undisturbed tropical forest (19,600 ha), located in enormous valley surrounded by volcanic peaks.
+The largest undisturbed tropical forest (19,600 ha), located in an enormous valley surrounded by volcanic peaks.
 Forest grows on granite rock base.

 - Yadua Taba – Northern.
-Small island, with pristine beach forest.
+Small island with pristine beach forest.
 Here lives the largest population of Fiji Crested Iguana (Brachylophus vitiensis) – beautiful, up to 76 cm long lizard.
 Some 6,000 of these lizards might be living here.

 - Volivoli Caves (Voli-Voli)– Central, Viti Levu.
 In these caves have been discovered remnants of extinct large reptiles – 1.5 m long iguana Lapitiguana impensa and up to 3 m long terrestrial crocodile Volia athollandersoni.
 Found also remnants of the large (nearly 1 m tall) megapod Megavitiornis altirostris and smaller Megapodius amissus.
 In The enormous iguana went extinct only after the coming of people some 3,000 years ago.
 Here were found remnants of an extinct giant dove Natunaornis gigoura similar to the dodo from Mascarene Islands.